benmarwick/ctv-archaeology/Archaeology.md

 ### Survey, excavation, and stratigraphic analysis

+-  `r pkg("archeoViz")` is a packaged R Shiny application for the 2D and 3D visualisation, exploration, and web communication of spatial data from archaeological excavations.
 - `r pkg("archeofrag")` for refitting and stratigraphic analysis in archaeology
 - `r pkg("recexcavAAR")` for 3D reconstruction and analysis of excavations, provides methods to reconstruct natural and artificial surfaces based on field measurements.
 This allows to spatially contextualize documented subunits and features.
 - `r pkg("ISAAKiel/profileAAR")` provides a QGIS plugin to transforms profile control points for photogrammetric rectification from archaeological excavation